 Governor DeSantis Signs Legislation to Support Florida Veterans and Their Families

-LAND O’ LAKES, Fla.—Today, Governor Ron DeSantis signed House Bill 725 and House Bill 1329 to support Florida’s veterans and their families through services for veterans shifting to civilian life, ensuring spouses can enjoy long-term care together, and expanding benefits available for veterans.
+LAND O’ LAKES, Fla. – Governor Ron DeSantis signed House Bill 725 and House Bill 1329 to support Florida’s veterans and their families through services for veterans shifting to civilian life, ensuring spouses can enjoy long-term care together, and expanding benefits available for veterans.

 “Florida is committed to remaining the most military- and veteran-friendly state in the nation,” said Governor Ron DeSantis.
 “We are proud to support those who have bravely served our country, and today’s legislation will help ensure that veterans and their families have the resources they need to successfully transition into civilian life with their loved ones by their side.
 It will also provide more benefits to veterans and educate future generations on the sacrifices made by service members.”